DoctorLecteur/DoctorLecteur/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Dmitry Dolbin.🙋

 5 years of experience in the field of information technologies.
-My dream is to work in Data Science
+My dream is to work in Data Science.